cosmos/cosmos-sdk/x/authz/spec/03_services.md

 This message is expected to fail if:

-- authorization not implemented for the provided msg.
+- provided `Authorization` is not implemented.
-- grantee don't have permission to run transaction.
+- grantee doesn't have permission to run the transaction.
 - if granted authorization is expired.